ceford/cefjdemos-data-jdm-help-en/articles/weblinks/weblinks-categories-edit.md

 ## Description

-The Web Link Category form is used to create a new Category or or edit an existing one.
+The *Web Links: Edit Category* page is used to create a new Category or edit an existing one.
 Note that you need to create at least one Web Link Category before you can create a Web Link.
 Also, Web Link Categories are separate from other types of Categories, such as those for Articles,